bgord/knowledge/README.md

 - Base64
 - Aggregate factory method
 - Migration events in event sourcing
+- Throwing errors when rebuilding the current state from events

 ### [css](css.md)
 - Remove the red border of an empty input value that's required